Table of Contents

 Whenever you make a home improvement, such as replacing the windows or installing a brand-new HVAC system, you may be able to use those investments to claim a home improvement tax deduction.

-This tax deduction cannot be used when you spend the money, but they can be used to reduce your taxes in the year you decide to sell your house.
+This tax deduction cannot be used when you spend the money, but it can reduce your taxes in the year you decide to sell your house.

 Despite this being an incredibly easy way of reducing your capital gains taxes, so many taxpayers fail to keep accurate records, and many are simply unaware that they can claim a home improvement tax deduction when they sell their home.